 Round the Day off With a Hana Local Lunch Plate

 If you arrive at Hana itself by early afternoon, you absolutely must try a local lunch plate.
 Sold from tiny stalls that mushroom up between 10am and around 1pm, they offer an excellent slice of local cuisine prepared in a variety of inventive ways.
 If you’re in Hana around midday they can make the perfect end to a perfect trip.
 But be warned: the plates tend to sell out very quickly.
 If you’re planning a more-leisurely drive to Hana or will arrive after 12, bring a packed lunch.

 Highlights aside, it’s impossible to cram everything that’s wonderful about the Hana Highway into a single article.
-We’ve already had to leave out the gorgeous red sand beach just beyond Hana and the beautiful Wailua Valley Lookout just before marker 19.
-If you’re planning to visit, rent a car, take your time, go slow and stop at every available opportunity.
-Trust us; you’ll be glad you did!
+We’ve already had to leave out some gorgeous beachs just beyond Hana and the beautiful Wailua Valley Lookout just before marker 19.

 For info about driving or touring these sights yourself, plus photos, see Road to Hana.